WHAT TO DO BEFORE YOUR TREATMENT

 There’s no perfect time to schedule a massage, facial or reiki.
 But you still should consider the best time for you before booking an appointment.
 Consider what makes sense for you and your schedule.
 Some people feel invigorated after receiving a massage or facial and prefer to make this the start of their day.
 Others use treatments as a way to eliminate day-to-day stress, preferring to book at the end of a long day.
 You know your body better, so trust your instincts.

 When it comes to making an appointment, think about the best time for you.
-Ideally you should try to make an appointment at a time when you’re not rushing to get there (give yourself time to account for traffic), and at a time when you can go home and relax afterwards (it’s not a great idea to be rushing off to another appointment, to work or even a social event).
+Ideally you should try to make an appointment at a time when you’re not rushing to get to the appointment (give yourself time to account for traffic and parking), and at a time when you can go home and relax afterwards (it’s not a great idea to be rushing off to another appointment, doing your weekly shop, picking kids up, going back to work or even to a social event or gathering).
+You should also avoid any alcohol and caffeine for at least 24 hours after your treatment or therapy session as well as any heavy meals, as this will only counteract all the work that has been done.
+Please schedule your therapy when non of these will be a factor.

 2. Timing is everything